canonical/launchpad-manual/docs/user/how-to/account-management/merge-accounts.rst

 .. meta::
-   :description: Learn how to merge multiple Launchpad accounts into one
+   :description: Learn how to merge multiple Launchpad accounts into one.

 .. _merging-accounts: